Jesus talks to a woman in the middle of the day.

 Via Samaria which not the normal way for a Jew to travel to Galilee.

-They all traveled the longer way by going up the Jordan River on the other side.
+They would all travel the longer way by going up the Jordan River on the other side.

 Jesus Meets and Talks With a Samaritan Woman